Heexy/Heexy-Browser/plink.md

 ```

 ### ✨ Profile Data Preservation:
-- Bookmarks, extensions, and specific folders can be copied over from the `obj-x86_64-pc-windows-msvc/tmp/profile-default` directory to the `plinK_data/profile` folder.
+- Bookmarks, extensions, and specific folders can be copied over from the `"build dir"/tmp/profile-default` directory to the `plinK_data/profile` folder.

 - **Profile options** can be configured in `plinK.buildconfig` for:
   - Preserving bookmarks.
   - Extensions.
   - Folders you wish to save.
+  - Etc.

 _(Make sure to run this before pushing to GitHub)_